An Axiomatic Assessment of Entropy- and Variance-based Uncertainty Quantification in Regression: Representing and quantifying uncertainty in regression

-Intuitively, by fixing a first-order distribution, epistemic uncertainty is removed, allowing aleatoric uncertainty to be assessed.
-However, as $\vvtheta$ is not exactly known, we take the expectation over the second-order distribution $Q$.
-On the other hand, consider the expectation of $\vvtheta$ with respect to $Q$, given by $\Bar{\vvtheta} = \mathbb{E}_Q[\vvtheta] = \int_\Theta \vvtheta \, dQ(\vvtheta)$.
-Clearly, this expectation defines a (first-order) probability measure $P_{\Bar{\vvtheta}}$, which naturally leads to the following definition of the total uncertainty measure ($\tu$):
+Intuitively, AU can be assessed by fixing a first-order distribution $P_{\vtheta}$, thus removing all epistemic uncertainty.
+However, as $\vtheta$ is not exactly known, we take the expectation over the second-order distribution $Q$.
+Epistemic uncertainty, defined as the mutual information, quantifies the potential reduction in uncertainty of $\bY$ through observing $P_{\vvtheta}$ \citep{ash1990information}.
+The entropy-based measures require absolutely continuous distributions with respect to the Lebesgue measure, i.e., $P_{\vtheta} \ll \mu, \ \forall \vtheta \in \Theta$, which we assume throughout.